bob-fornal/work-notes/Cloud/AWS/CSAA/ELB-ASG--High-Availability-and-Scalability.md

 The goal of an Auto Scaling Group (ASG) is to ...

-* Scale out (add EC2 Instances) to match an increased load.
+* Scale-out (add EC2 Instances) to match an increased load.
-* Scale in (remove EC2 Instances) to match a decreased load.
+* Scale-in (remove EC2 Instances) to match a decreased load.
 * Ensure we have a minimum and a maximum number of machines running.
 * Automatically register new instances to a load balancer.